-The individual 3x10 Three-Position Event course of fire consists of 10 shots each in the prone, standing, and kneeling positions, fired in that order.
-Alternatively, the positions may be fired in the ISSF order, kneeling, prone and standing.
+The individual 3x10 Three-Position Event course of fire consists of 10 shots each in the kneeling, prone and standing positions, fired in that order.
 A Final may be added to the individual event (3X10 plus Standard or Start-from-Zero Final, see Rule 10.0, Finals).